MaterializeInc/materialize/doc/developer/design/20220314_linearized_reads.md

 ## Goals

 Offer _linearizable_ reads in as many cases as possible. `materialized` is ultimately built to support this!
+Offer a weaker form of consistency in other cases.

-Avoid performance interference of linearizable reads on other "less consistent" reads, such as sequential or eventual consistency.
+Avoid performance interference of _linearizable_ reads on other "less consistent" reads.

 ## Non-Goals